27 Interior Sliding Door Designs You’ll Love

 An ultra modern bedroom interior is screened off from the bathroom ensuite with a sophisticated slatted sliding door.
 With a design like this it also lets natural light filter through to some areas where ordinarily it would be darker.

-Interior Glass Sliding Door
+Interior Glass Sliding Doors

 Modern Industrial Sliding Doors